 About the authors

 We are Mukund and Riddhi, a British Indian couple sharing our travel tips and lifestyle lessons.
-We hope to inspire people to travel smart, be open, and live simply by learning, growing, and discovering new paths.
-Check out our blog at discover new paths.
+We hope to inspire people to travel smart, be open and live simply by learning, growing, and discovering new paths.
+Check out our blog to discover new paths.